 Zone E – Gated Faculty/Staff

 Zone F – Freshmen Resident

-How do I sign up or purchase Virtual Permit?
+How do I sign up or purchase a Virtual Permit?

 Students can register for a virtual permit online.
 New Faculty/ Staff who would like to sign up for payroll deduction must still come by the Parking Services offices to complete the Payroll Deduction Form. $2.00 Daily Virtual Permits for faculty/staff can be purchased online.

 What is the option for the $2.00 daily permits?

 Purchase a single permit, 5-pack, 10-pack, or a 20-pack online.
 Once the LPR scans your license plate, your permit will be active for that particular day.
 If you would like to pay by cash or check, you will have to come to our office.